isradeleon/coraline/README.md

 ## Easy to install

-You may just install the framework from npm and import the CSS and JS files into your project.
+You may just install the framework from npm and import the CSS and JS files into your project, or download it from socialiteui [website](https://socialiteui.com).

 ### NPM